Ext. 2021

 José Antonio Enríquez Domínguez

-Our research activity has focused on the study of mammalian mitochondrial electron transport chain (MtETC) and H+ -ATP synthase, which constitute the oxidative phosphorylation system (OxPhos).
+Our research focuses on studying the mitochondrial electron transport chain in mammals (MtETC) and the H+-ATP synthase, which constitute the oxidative phosphorylation system (OxPhos).

 Ext.
 2022